centminmod/centminmod-lxd/readme.md

 # Checking centos75 Container NOFILE Limits

 Within `centos75` container checking custom set nginx process `NOFILE` limits = `524288`.
 Systemd 234 updated version allowed us to properly set the `NOFILE` limits.
 With native CentOS 7's Sysdtem 219 version it would of be set to max hardcoded limit of `65536`.
-If Centmin Mod LEMP stack installer didn't set nginx to `524288` value, updated and fixed Systemd 234 version would of set it to value that LXD host config sets which is `1048576` (shown at [here](#lxd-host-nofile).
+If Centmin Mod LEMP stack installer didn't set nginx to `524288` value, updated and fixed Systemd 234 version would of set it to value that LXD host config sets which is `1048576` (shown at [here](#lxd-host-nofile)).

 ```
 root      2755  0.0  0.1 114716 23524 ?
 Ss   Jun05   0:00 nginx: master process /usr/local/sbin/nginx -c /usr/local/nginx/conf/nginx.conf